Restaurant licenses and permits: The 11 you need to open your food business

 To help prevent outbreaks of foodborne illness, many states require food service businesses to have at least one certified food manager on staff per shift.

-To receive a food manager certification, you or one of your managers must take a food safety course and pass an exam.
-It may even help to grow your business.
+To receive a food manager certification, you or one of your managers must take a food safety training and pass an exam.

 After passing the exam, you can apply for a food manager certification with your local health department.
 The cost is typically around $100 to $500.

-Some states also require all restaurant workers to carry a food handlers card, which is a more simplified version of the food managers certification.
+Some states also require all restaurant workers to carry a food handlers card, which is a more simplified version of the food manager certification.

-You can’t run a restaurant without food waste, napkins, paper towels and other trash.
+You can’t run a food facility without food waste, napkins, paper towels and other trash.
 But you most likely will need a permit to put a dumpster outside your restaurant.

-The cost varies depending on the size of the dumpster and what city or county you're in.
+The cost varies depending on the size of the dumpster and the city or county in which you operate.
 Some permits start at less than $100, while others may be several hundred.

-You're open for business, and you want to shout it from the rooftop.
-But unless that's the only way you plan to let customers know you're ready to serve them, you'll need a large sign.
-And a permit before you can hang it.
+You’re open for business and want to shout it from the rooftop.
+But unless that’s the only way you plan to let customers know you’re ready to serve them, you’ll need a large sign.
+And a permit before you hang it.

 You can get a sign permit from your local building and zoning office.
 The cost and requirements will vary based on the type of sign you want (e.g., awning, billboard, freestanding, etc.).

-The cost for these licenses varies widely based on where your restaurant is located; it could be several hundred to several thousand dollars.
+The cost for these licenses varies widely based on your restaurant’s location; it could be several hundred to several thousand dollars.
 And, if you’re operating in a state with a quota on the number of liquor licenses available, be prepared to pay top dollar.

 If you do decide to serve alcohol, be sure to protect your business from the liability of the actions of intoxicated customers.
 Liquor liability insurance could help.

-Note that live music or events require a different entertainment license usually provided (yes, for a fee) from your local city or county.
+Note that live entertainment or events require a different entertainment license, usually provided (yes, for a fee) from your local city or county.

-Parklets, patios or other outdoor seating is a good way to increase the number of customers you can serve.
+Parklets, patios, or other outdoor seating are good ways to increase the number of customers you can serve.
 But you’ll need a permit to do it.

 Check with the building or zoning commission in your area to find out what you need to do to meet permitting requirements.
 The cost for an outdoor seating area typically costs a few hundred dollars.